urbint/ex_dash/README.md

   - a SQLite database for search
   - Dash "anchors" injected into the docs pages, to populate the table of contents along the left side of Dash's view.
 Currently Functions, Types, Callbacks, and Macros are supported.

-These are run in succession in `ExDash.Formatter`.
+These are run in succession in `ExDash..
-See `ExDash.Formatter.Docset` and `ExDash.Formatter.Injector` for more.
+See `ExDash.Docset` and `ExDash.Formatter.Injector` for more.